BEST THINGS TO DO IN ZURICH IN WINTER + TRAVEL TIPS

 ZURICH CARD

-So, grab a Zurich Card and get ready to immerse yourself in the culture and history of this incredible city!
 Click here to find out more and check out prices for the Zurich Card.

 SWISS TRAVEL PASS

 If you’ve got a Swiss Travel Pass, you won’t need to bother with getting a Zurich Card.
 Why?
 Well, with the Swiss Travel Pass, you’ve got unlimited access to public transport in Zurich, and that even includes the boats on Lake Zurich!
-Not only that, but you also get free entry to a bunch of museums and select attractions, without any extra costs.
+Not only that, but you also get free entry to a bunch of museums and select attractions without any extra costs.

 If you’re planning on staying in Switzerland for more than three days and you’re looking to explore multiple cities and places, then the Swiss Travel Pass is an absolute game-changer and will give you unlimited access to public transportation, including trains, buses, and boats, throughout the country.